samueldsingh/data-engineering/interview-questions.md

 ## Preparation for group discussion

 ### Tell me about yourself?

+### Data Engineering
+"Hello, my name is Samuel David Singh.
+I am a Data Engineer with expertise in designing and implementing data infrastructure solutions.
+I have a strong background in managing and processing large-scale data sets, building data pipelines, and ensuring the smooth flow of data between various systems.
+I am experienced in working with tools and technologies such as AWS, PySpark, Hadoop, Databases and Azure.
+My goal as a Data Engineer is to optimize data systems, improve data quality, and enable efficient data analysis and processing.
+I enjoy collaborating with cross-functional teams and leveraging my technical skills to drive data-driven solutions and insights.
+I am passionate about leveraging data to solve complex business problems and contribute to the success of organizations.
+I am excited about the ever-evolving field of data engineering and look forward to applying my expertise to tackle challenging data-related projects."

+### Python Developer
 "Hello, my name is Samuel, and I am a Python developer.
 With 2 years of experience in Python programming, I have developed a strong foundation in building robust and scalable applications using this versatile language.

 Throughout my career, I have successfully delivered various projects, ranging from web development to data analysis and automation.
 I am proficient in leveraging Python frameworks such as Django and Flask for web development, as well as libraries like NumPy, Pandas, and Matplotlib for data manipulation and visualization.